Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.3.0)_

 The certificate verification mode.
-Works for ssl and start_tls.
+Works for tls and starttls.
 NONE, OPTIONAL or REQUIRED

 Default: REQUIRED